Web hosting & bandwidth network Explained

 Most hosting companies offer a variety of bandwidth options in Their cry.
-So exactly what is bandwidth as it relates to Web Hosting?
-Put simply, bandwidth is the amount of traffic allowed to occure Between politica your web site and the rest of the internet.
-The amount of bandwidth a hosting company is Determined by Their Provide CAN network connections, both internal and external to Their data center to the public internet.
+So exactly what is bandwidth as it relates to web hosting?
+Put simply, bandwidth is the amount of traffic allowed to occure That is between your web site and the rest of the internet.
+The amount of bandwidth a hosting company is Determined by Their CAN Provide network connections, both internal and external to Their data center to the public Internet.

 The internet, in the most simplest of terms, is a group of millions of computers connected by networks.
 Within the Internet These connections CAN be large or small depending upon the cabling and equipment is used at a particular That Internet location.
 It is the size of each network connection That determines how much bandwidth is available.
 For example, if you use the DSL connection to connect to the internet, you have 1.54 megabits (Mb) of bandwidth.
 Bandwidth therefore is Measured in bits (A single 0 or 1).
 Which is Grouped bits in bytes form words, text, and other information between your computer That is Transferred and the Internet.

 If you have a DSL connection to the internet, you have dedicated bandwidth between your computer and your internet provider.
 But your internet provider may have thousands of DSL connections to Their location.
 All of These connection aggregate at your internet provider who has THEN Their own dedicated connection to the internet (or multiple connections) Which is much Larger Than your single connection.
 They must have enough bandwidth to serve your computing Needs as well as all of Their other Customers.
 So while you have a connection to your Internet 1.54Mb provider, your internet provider may have a connection to the Internet 255Mb so it CAN accommodate your Needs and up to 166 other users (255 / 1.54).